connected-web/connected-web/README.md

 # Connected Web Artwork

-Files for the Connected Web website, including images and profile materials.
+Artwork for the Connected Web website, including images and profile materials.

 ## Logos